quicwg/wg-materials/ietf97/minutes.md

 * Meeting planning
 * Implementation expectations and interop testing

 The chairs explained that there will be a interim meetings between each IETF meeting, i.e. Janurary [0], June, and Sept/October.
-The WG has a very agressive time schedule, to bound the time the people commiting the time to do the work.
-The intent is to have remote attendence possibilities for the Interime meetings.
+The WG has a very agressive time schedule, to bound the time the people committing the time to do the work.
+The intent is to have remote attendance possibilities for the Interime meetings.

 The WG will use GitHub following the model of HTTPBIS.
 See slide 17 (Getting Started (2)) for links.
 There is explanation of method of working on GitHub.

-Jeef Hodges raised the question if the WG would use the W3C mailserver for gatewaying.
+Jeff Hodges raised the question if the WG would use the W3C mailserver for gatewaying.
 The answer is no.

-Please sign up for the interim in january earlier rather than later.
+Please sign up for the interim in January earlier rather than later.
 The other two interims will one be in North America and one in Europe.

 [0] https://mailarchive.ietf.org/arch/msg/quic/SxWbqUbfJ6qBWOpnTfY_C4bIWc8